 ERISBANE, Monday The blocked | The action passed out of our vision.
-While a state of the to Crete they did a loop which a new loo days were occupied in marching to were rather hostile at first.
+When will be meeted for a convery Lut when the Hurricanes passed to see to present the present of burge property. to Crete they did a loop which a new loo days were occupied in marching to were rather hostile at first.
 They Heraklion, where they went into used to continually ask why the camp for a fortnight.
 Australians had volunteered to go "On May 20 the Germans started so far to fight "when it wasn't " their blitz on Crete."
 Pie Cos went il eir war."
 The Germans seemed i 18. cn.
 We heard Lord Haw-Haw say absolutely unable to understand on the radio that they were going this: to plough the island with bombs Th such believe me, they just about treated better than the Russians.
 Sploughed it." he said.